shoui520/shoui520.github.io/docs/shouimethod.md

 If this can help even one person break out of stagnation, it would mean the world to me.

+P.S., this is not a general guide for the average person interested in self-study, that would be [Japanese Guide](/guide).
+This is a highly opinionated piece on how to learn Japanese.
 ## Core principles

 - Do not use Japanese subtitles.